michelleazee/KPMG_forecasting_model/README.md

 #### 04. Short Term Overall Model

+For the short term, we're using a **Facebook Prophet Model**.
+After trying a few methods to improve the model, the final model is an **additive model with both endogenous trend decomposition and exogenous regressors**.

+**We've adopted a Rolling Window Cross Validation approach**, where we'll be predicting from the cutoff point to cutoff+horiaon.
+The time before cutoff point, length of which is the intial/lookback period, is the training set.
+The training set and prediction results rolls along the entire dataframe.

 ##### Input data:
-* data_short_term.csv (In which target variable is from the client and other data are previous processed data which could be found in the data folder of this repository)
+* data_short_term.csv (In which target variable is from the client and other data are previous processed data) **We used Recursive Feature Elimination(RFE) to identify the most important features from all the data we have which could be found in the data folder of this repository**
 * COVID_Boolean.csv (We identify that Covid starts from March, 2020, therefore starting from March of 2020 the variable value equals 1, whereas previous values equal to 0.)
 * preprocessed_recession_probability.csv (Preprocessed based on recession prediction results from **02.
 Recession Prediction**)
 * preprocessed_Fed_minutes.csv (Preprocessed based on Fed minutes prediction results from **03.
 Fed Funds Rate Prediction**)